Army & Air Force Exchange Service: Disaster support

-Military Star Card
+Military Star card

 The Exchange also operates and funds the Exchange Credit Program (ECP), a program established by Congress in 1979 to protect service members from predatory lending.
-The Military Star Card credit card is the ECP's most successful product, with 1.6 million cardholders across the six branches and their dependents.
-According to an October 2016 report by CreditCards.com, the Star Card has the lowest flat interest rate among retail-branded credit cards.
+A September 2024 report by Bankrate showed the Star Card having the second-lowest interest rate among retail-branded credit cards, behind Amazon's Secured Card, which requires a deposit.
+The Military Star card's APR is a flat rate for all cardholders.